Natalie Wong: Career

-Middle Chinese character
+Wong currently works in the beauty and cosmetics sector.

+Name

 The middle character, 𨥈, is an old Chinese scripture meaning royalty and is not readily available in most Chinese typing software.
 In fact, the character was only recently available as an add-on to the Unicode software Extension-B package.
 Therefore, a lot of media has just used the character "紀" (which has the same pronunciation) or incorrectly use a similar looking character "釲" (which is pronounced differently) in place of the original character.